Darlene-Naz/Rock-Paper-Scissors-OpenCV/README.md

 The pictures taken by the camera are processed and fed to a CNN Multi-class image classifier that determines whether the gesture corresponds to "Rock", "Paper" or "Scissors" gesture.

 This CNN model is made in keras.
-You can download the pretrained model from here.
+You can download the pretrained model from here & the dataset from <a href="https://drive.google.com/file/d/1WvVytiOvN7dHT6bydG28rVxJqyf8F1NE/view?usp=sharing">this</a> drive link.

-## Origin
+## Prologue

 After completing a couple of CNN courses on coursera I wanted to hone my skills by focusing on a small project.
-So I jumped straight into building my model.
+So I found 2 useful datasets and jumped straight into building my model.
 I didnt want to stop there... this led me to create my first pygame.
 I'm happy with my progress and would like to share it with you.

 ## Getting Started